antmicro/protoplaster/README.md

 ```

 ### Groups
-In the yaml file, there is a way to define different groups of tests to run them for different purposes.
-In the example yaml file, there are two groups defined: base and additional.
-Protoplaster when run without a defined group, will execute every test in each group.
-When the group is specified with a parameter `-g` or `--group`, only tests in the specified group are going to be run.
-There is a possibility to list existing groups in the yaml file, simply run `protoplaster --list-groups test.yaml`.
+In the yaml file, you can define different groups of tests to run them for different purposes.
+In the yaml file example, there are two groups defined: base and additional.
+Protoplaster, when run without a defined group, will execute every test in each group.
+When the group is specified with the parameter `-g` or `--group`, only the tests in the specified group are going to be run.
+You can also list existing groups in the yaml file, simply run `protoplaster --list-groups test.yaml`.

 ## Base modules parameters
-Each base module has some parameters that are needed for test initialization.
-Those parameters describe the tests and are passed to the test class as its attributes.
+Each base module requires parameters for test initialization.
+These parameters describe the tests and are passed to the test class as its attributes.

 ### I2C
 Required parameters:

-* `bus` - i2c bus to check
+* `bus` - i2c bus to be check
 * `name` - name of device to be detected
 * `address` - address of the device to be detected on the indicated bus

 ### GPIO
 Required parameters:

-* `number` - number of the gpio pin
+* `number` - gpio pin number
-* `value` - the value written to that pin
+* `value` - value written to that pin

 Optional parameters: